crate/crate/docs/sql/statements/select.rst

     WHERE condition

 :condition:
-  A where condition is any expression that evaluates to a result of type boolean.
+  A where condition is any :ref:`expression <gloss-expression>` that evaluates to a result of type boolean.

   Any row that does not satisfy this condition will be eliminated from the output.
 A row satisfies the condition if it returns true when the actual row